 The Regional Specification for Water Services lists the technical requirements for materials and methods used in the construction of the three waters network infrastructure.
 The specification details the requirements for a specific product, process or activity.
-It is to be read in conjunction with the Regional Standard for Water Services, the Regional As-built Specification, Regional Draughting Manual and the Approved Products Register.
+It is to be read in conjunction with the STD_0001 Regional Standard for Water Services, the STD_0003 Regional As-built Specification for Water Services, ICT_0004 Regional Draughting Manual for Water Services and the DESR_0001 Approved Products Register.
 The Regional Standard for Water Services outlines the network objectives, performance criteria for minimum operational and functional levels of service, design methodology and general specifications.
 The Approved Product Register lists products that comply with the requirements of the Regional Specification for Water Services.

-This specification supersedes the Regional Specification for Water Services, May 2019.
+This specification supersedes the Regional Specification for Water Services, May 2019 v3.0 (December 2021).

-2.1 Departures from this specification
+2.1 Departures from this specificationAlternative solutions and dispensations

-Departures from this specification require the written permission of Wellington Water.
+Departures from this specification will be at the discretion of Wellington Water in accordance with the Dispensation Procedure and require the written permission of Wellington Water.